Once you turn yourself in for a bench warrant, you will go before a judge for a hearing which should result in the warrant being recalled and quashed.

 2. What is a bench warrant hearing?

+A bench warrant hearing is a court proceeding where you appear before a judge to address an outstanding bench warrant.
 In most cases, a judge issues a bench warrant after you failed to appear for a required court date.

-A main goal at the hearing, therefore, is to try and explain to the court why you might have been justified in missing a court appearance.
+A main goal at the hearing, therefore, is to try and explain to the court why you were not at fault for missing the court appearance.
+You can often try to accomplish this goal by showing that you:

 - never received a notice to appear in court,